junior8vii/junior8vii/README.md

 # Hello👋
-My name is Junior.
-I'm a front-end student.
+I'm Junior and  I'm a front-end student.
 I'm very interested to learn more about new technologies.

 📚Languages